 Dreaming Bigger: Personalizing Pace, Place & Time

-The next Salon Series event, Dreaming Bigger: Personalizing Pace, Place & Time, is being hosted by a team of researchers from John Paul II Collegiate in North Battleford.
-Join the conversation on November 21, 2018, from 7 to 9 p.m., to learn how introducing technology and a shift in the teaching approach can help students acquire the credits they need to graduate; what supports teachers need to successfully implement pace, place and time learning in their schools; and how flexible learning impacted a former student.
+The Dreaming Bigger: Personalizing Pace, Place & Time Salon Series conversation was hosted in North Battleford on Nov.
+21 by a team of researchers from John Paul II Collegiate.
+The community was invited to learn about their research project, which explored how technology and a shift in the teaching approach can help students acquire the credits needed to graduate.
+A panel of teachers and a former student shared their experiences, including the supports needed in order to successfully implement pace, place and time learning within Saskatchewan schools.

 Around the Campfire